-3. The Percentage change in the median remuneration of employees in the financial year 2020-21 as compared to 2019-20:5.00%
+3. The Percentage change in the median remuneration of employees in the financial year 2021-22 as compared to 2020-21 : 10.00%

-4. The number of permanent employees on the roll of Company : 31-03-2021 31-03-2020 The number of permanent employees on the foll of company.
-801.00 880.00
+4. The number of permanent employees on the roll of Company 31-03-2022 31-03-2021 The number of permanent employees on the foll of company 829.00 801.00

-- 5. Average percentile increase in salaries of employees other than managerial personnel: 12.00% - 6.
-The Board of Directors of the Company affirms that the remuneration is as per the remuneration policy of the Company.
+- 5. Average percentile increase in salaries of employees other than managerial personnel: 18% - 6.
+The Board of Directors of the Company affirms that the remuneration is as per the remuneration policy of the Company. - 7.
+A statement containing particulars of employees as required under Section 197(12) of the Act read with Rules 5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is available for inspection at the registered office of the Company during business hours and will be made available to any shareholder on request.